tinmarino/try/speech.md

 We are small things, we trust what we see.
 Trust is pillar of collaboration, fundamental element of operational efficiency.
-So try to show us yourself!
+So try to show yourself!

 You have the right to disobey, to do it your way, to think then exist!
 Fear does not avoid danger (neither does courage.
 But fear makes you weak, and courage makes you strong.)
 (Take your place among the brave ones.)
-(Join the team fight against the universe and its mysteries.)

 You may "know" that the resolution of Alma is limited by the longer baseline: the diffraction pattern of the synthetic aperture.
 Do you believe in this quantum limit in the continuous realm?